- Family Resources

 - Contact Us

-In 2012, voters across our district approved a mill levy override that, among other improvements, greatly strengthens our District’s capacity to equip students with 21st century technology tools.
+In 2012, voters across our district approved a mill levy override that, among other improvements, greatly strengthens our District’s capacity to equip students with 21st century technology tools to give our students a critical advantage.
 In order to ensure that this investment aligns with instructional priorities and school needs, the Instructional Technology Advisory Committee was convened and tasked with developing a set of recommendations for technology access.
 From their months of work, the Learning Technology Plan was developed.

 Teaching and learning is changing.
 In the past, access to digital resources, while nice, wasn’t a required part of the curriculum.
-The move to Common Core standards changes the expectation of access to technology.
+The move to standards based curriculum changes the expectation of access to technology.
 In fact, if you were to browse our district curriculum documents, you’d find over 150 direct mentions of technology use in every subject from Art to English to Social Studies and Mathematics.

 We realized that in order to provide students and teachers with adequate access to digital tools for learning, we needed to think beyond the computer lab model of technology access and provide ways for every teacher and student to access these tools every day.
 The Learning Technology Plan is an attempt to meet the needs of teachers and learners moving forward.